zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 # Template01: This is a test specification template

 > > Replace "Template01" with test case ID.
-Replace the text with at short
+Replace the text with a short
 > > description

 ## Test case identifier